A Better Way to Focus: The Magic of Shared Energy

 And I think that’s what makes body doubling so powerful: the quiet accountability.
 There’s no pressure.
 No performance.
 No masking.
 Just a shared intention to start what otherwise feels too heavy to do alone.

-Unfortunately, focus, for me, has never been linear – it moves, shifts, and often slips away.
+Unfortunately, focus for me, has never been linear – it moves, shifts, and often slips away.
 My brain just doesn’t follow the usual pathways.
-Focus often feels a bit a bit like a moving target and it never quite arrives when – or how – I expect it to.
+Focus often feels a bit like a moving target and it never quite arrives when – or how – I expect it to.

 I sit down to do one thing and end up twenty tabs deep, researching something wildly unrelated but incredibly interesting.
 And yeah, sometimes it is productive.